cev-api/Wurst7-CevAPI/README.md

 - Removes spots when they rejoin.
 - Rendering: solid box + outline, optional tracers, name labels with adjustable scale.
 - Settings: side color, line color, name scale, tracers toggle.

+### AutoDisenchant
+- Feeds items from your inventory (and or hotbar) that can be disenchanted into the grindstone automatically.

 ### ItemESP (expanded)
 Highlights dropped, equipped, and framed items with powerful filters and customization.